Congratulations on installing Amp. This manual helps you get the most out of it.

 Amp has access to a powerful “second opinion” model that’s better suited for complex reasoning or analysis tasks, at the cost of being slightly slower, slightly more expensive, and less suited to day-to-day code editing tasks than the main agent’s model.

-This model is available to Amp’s main agent through a tool called oracle, and it currently uses GPT-5, with reasoning level medium (which we’ve found to work well without taking an inordinate amount of time).
+This model is available to Amp’s main agent through a tool called oracle, and it currently uses GPT-5.4, with reasoning level high.

 The main agent can autonomously decide to ask the oracle for help when debugging or reviewing a complex piece of code.
 We intentionally do not force the main agent to always use the oracle, due to higher costs and slower inference speed.